aws-ia/terraform-aws-rds-aurora/README.md

-# tf-quickstart-amazon-aurora-postgresql
+# terraform-aws-aurora-postgresql
 To deploy, do the following:
 1. Sign up for [Terraform Cloud](https://app.terraform.io/signup/account).
 (There is a free tier available.)
-2. Clone this **aws-quickstart/terraform-aws-quickstart-aurora_postgresql** directory.
+2. Clone this **aws-quickstart/terraform-aws-aurora-postgresql** directory.
-3. In the main directory (**aws-quickstart/terraform-aws-quickstart-aurora_postgresql**), run the following commands:
+3. In the main directory (**aws-quickstart/terraform-aws-aurora-postgresql**), run the following commands:

         terraform login
         export TERRAFORM_CONFIG="$HOME/.terraform.d/credentials.tfrc.json"